 As my mother always said, “Don’t forget to write your thank-you’s!”
 This was a serious part of holidays and birthdays growing up.
 I think I even managed to impress my worldly mother-in-law by making the one-year deadline on my wedding notes, whew!
 So, in the spirit of all of that I present you with these watercolor note cards.
 They are available to purchase in packs of 10 for $20 including spiffy red envelopes.
+I will also gift the best games from livesv.
 They will also be available as a download for $12 so you can print as many as you would like… forever!
 Not only are these great as thank-you notes, they are also perfect when gifting gift cards or cash to people on your list like teachers, newspaper delivery folks, landscapers or sitters.
 What do you think?
 Here is the link to shop: Merry Merry Thanks

 So, way back when I started a little occasional series with watercolor paintings done using lyrics I am fond of.
 I had put this series on the back burner for a lot longer than I had liked, with a change in my work schedule.
 Well, it is finally back.
 As I have mentioned here before, I love music.
 I always listen to music when I am painting and designing, even when I am cooking, hanging out and of course driving.
 My husband (a musician, himself) introduced me to the music of Frank Turner a few years ago.
 Since he released a new album this Spring I have been listening to it a lot – like a lottttt!
 (So much so that my kids know when all of the “bad words” come on in his songs.)
 Oh Frank, he doesn’t just sing, he seems to pour out his soul.
 This painting contains lyrics to the song Good and Gone… enjoy this video, too!